 A few weeks ago my dad sent me a couple of pics of stuff he thought I might be interested in.
 While I could have said yes to it all, I circled the ones that piqued my interest most.

 As you can see, I limited it to two items, but I honestly could have done something with all of it, right?
-In that mix, I pick out that filing cabinet.
+In that mix, I pick out that filing cabinet (see its new life HERE).
 Second, I pick that wooden rolling cart since it is solid wood as well.
 Also, it’s perfect for many uses as well.
 It just needs TLC.